 Please aim to arrive on time for your exams.
-Internal exams must start on time to fit with the school timetable.
-If you know you're going to be late, call school to notify us but come into school as quickly as you can.
+It is essential that you are here at the start of the exam so that you hear all the instructions for that exam from the invigilator.
+If you know you're going to be late, call school to notify us and come into school as quickly as you can.

-Fire Alarms
+Fire Alarms / Other Emergencies

 - 1. You must listen carefully to any instructions given to you by the invigilators and carry them out. - 2.
-You must not take anything with you out of the exam room.
+You must not take anything with you out of the exam room (including your mobile phone or personal belongings).
 Close your papers and leave them on the desk. - 3.
 You are under exam conditions at all times and must observe TOTAL SILENCE throughout the emergency. - 4.
-Proceed to the designated assembly point areas as indicated by the invigilators. - 5.
+In the event of a fire, proceed to the designated assembly point areas as indicated by the invigilators. - 5.
 In most cases (e.g., after a false alarm) you will be able to go back to the room very quickly.
 The time missed due to the interruption will be added to the end time of the exam.